stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 * Navigate to the model "SETUP" page.
 * Place all switches in the desired fail-safe state.
 * Move the sticks to the desired fail-safe state.
 Hold them in this position until the fail-safe settings are recorded by the receiver.
-* While holding the sticks, change the sub-protocol to "F-Safe" (DO not go past "F-Safe".
-If you even briefly go to "Unbind" the receiver will un-bind).
+* While holding the sticks, change the sub-protocol to "F-Safe".
+DO not go past "F-Safe".
+If you even briefly go to "Unbind" the receiver will un-bind.
 * When the LED is turned on, the Fail-safe settings are recorded.
 * Change the sub-protocol back to the original setting and the LED will turn off.

 Always test the Fail-safe settings before flying.
 Turning off the transmitter should initiate a Fail-safe after one second.

 ## Telemetry
-When the sub-protocol is set to Normal with Telemetry, the receiver sends telemetry packets back to the transmitter.
+When the sub-protocol is set to "V3 Telm", the receiver sends telemetry packets back to the transmitter.
 Three values are returned, a simulated RSSI, and the voltages on the Arduino pins A6 and A7 as telemetry values A1 and A2.

 ## RSSI
 Because the NRF24L01 does not have an RSSI feature, the RSSI value is simulated based on the packet rate.
 The base of the RSSI calculation is the packet success rate from 0 to 100.
 This value is re-calculated approximately every 1/2 second (every 152 expected packets).
 This success percentage is then modified in real time based on packets being missed, so that if multiple packets in a row are missed the RSSI value drops without having to wait for the next re-calculation of the packet rate.